kppk/jpx/README.md

 ### Dependency management

+    - all dependencies are defined in `module-info.java` files!
     - backed up by github (might be extended to other git repos later)
     - dependency is on source (!) repository
-    - on running build, fetch all dependencies to `lib` directory
+    - `jpx isntall` will fetch all dependencies to `lib` directory
-    - dependency is defined as:

-        [dep]
-        'kppk.somelibrary' = '1.0.0 <= v < 2.0.0'

-        this is translated to `https://github.com/kppk/somelibrary`, tags from 1.0.0 up to (not including) 2.0.0

 ### Build